Skip to main content

 Authentication using a JSON Web Key Set

-JSON Web Key Sets (JWKS) is a standard format which allows us to specificy multiple different encryption keys that may have been used to sign our JWT authentication.
+JSON Web Key Sets (JWKS) is a standard format which allows us to specify multiple different encryption keys that may have been used to sign our JWT authentication.

 Buildbarn can load the JWKS specification, either inline or as a file, when specifying trusted encryption keys.